 Differences between PRINCE2 and the PMP

-Before you start reading the differences between these two prestigious certifications, please bear in mind that the objective of both certification is to equip you with enough knowledge and technique so you can complete projects successfully, though the approach is a little different.
+Before you start reading the differences between these two prestigious certifications, please bear in mind that the objective of both certifications is to equip you with enough knowledge and technique so you can complete projects successfully, though the approach is a little different.

 The basic difference between the PRINCE2 and PMP is that PRINCE2 provides you with a methodology.
 It tells you how to proceed and complete the project.
 To help you achieve your objectives, it also provides you with templates that you can use or modify according to your requirements.

 Conversely, the PMP provides you with a framework for project management.
-It educates you about the tools and techniques used in every situation and leave the decision up you to select the best option.
+It educates you about the tools and techniques used in every situation and leaves the decision up you to select the best option.

 Both certifications are equally reputed and globally accepted.

 However, in terms of preference, PRINCE2 is more well-known in the UK, Australia, and Europe.

 On the other hand, the PMP certification is more well-known in the US, Canada, the Middle East, and Asia.

 The eligibility requirements for PMP and PRINCE2 are different.